nickflows/data-science-python/applied-ml/class-notes-ml_week2.md

 ### K-Nearest Neighbors: Classification & Regression

-Classification: Given a training set X_Train withb labels y_train, and given a new instance x_test to be classified:
+*Classification*: Given a training set X_Train withb labels y_train, and given a new instance x_test to be classified:

 1. Find the most similar instances (X_NN) to x_test that are in X_train
 2. Get the labels for y_NN for the instances in X_NN